Motley Fool Options Review

 Options are riskier than stocks so they are only suitable for certain types of investors.
 Motley Fool Options is most suitable for the following types of investors:

-- Investors who love volatility – If you are going to trade options, you have to appreciate volatility.
-If you like investments that may experience 50-100% swings, options are a great choice for you.
+- Investors who seek out volatility – If you are going to trade options, you have to have a strong stomach for volatility.
+If you like investments that may experience 50-100% swings, options can be a great choice for you.
 While some options investment strategies are less risky than others, almost every options investment carries more risk than a stock investment.

-- Options traders – If you already trade options, Motley Fool Options can be a great service to help you find great option alerts on a regular basis.
+- Options traders – If you already trade options, Motley Fool Options can be a great service to help you find options trading opportunities on a regular basis.

 - Investors looking to start dabbling in options – If you are trying to break into the world of options trading, Motley Fool’s service can help you do it the right way.
 As a new options trader, you will benefit greatly from having the guidance of an experienced team.
 The service provides alerts for a range of different options trading strategies.

 Think Motley Fool Options could be a good fit for you?
 Keep reading our review to learn more about what the service offers and how it performs.